 Jennifer Prewitt-Freilino, an associate professor of psychology at the Rhode Island School of Design, said the moment is right for words like Latinx to come to the forefront.

 “You look at the landscape of gender and sexuality and race, and all of these things are becoming much more fluid,” Prewitt-Freilino said.

-In today’s social climate, when movements like Black Lives Matter, marches for women’s rights, and discussions about gender neutral bathrooms have become part of the national conversation, terms like Latinx can more easily break into the mainstream.
-And they’re changing the way we talk about the relationship between gender and language.
+In today’s social climate, when movements like Black Lives Matter, marches for women’s rights, and discussions about gender-neutral bathrooms have become part of the national conversation, terms like Latinx can more easily break into the mainstream.
+And they’re already changing the way we talk about the relationship between gender and language.

 Language And Equality

 Many of the world’s major languages, including Spanish, French and German, are grammatically gendered — embedded throughout with masculine and feminine versions of words, which can have a major impact on gender equality.

 Deanalís Resto, a 28-year-old Puerto Rican who identifies as Latinx and uses she/her pronouns, explained how the Spanish language reflects and influences societal gender norms.